dburkhart07/dburkhart07/README.md

 ### Outside of coding:
 - 🎵 I sing, as well as play the saxophone and am currently relearning piano and guitar
-- 🎥 I love watching movies, as well as educational content related to psychology, economics, and business.
+- 🎥 I love watching movies, as well as academic content relating to psychology.
+- 📖 I also enjoy reading.
+Some of my favorite genres are fantasy, thriller, and science fiction

 ---

 ## 🚀 What I am up to
 - 🌱 **Currently learning:**
   - Back-end development with Spring Boot
-  - Database management
+  - Natural Language Processing and Generative AI
-  - Cloud computing with AWS
+  - AWS
-  - Machine learning (NLP)
+  - Mathetics behind ML models

 - 👯 **Collaboration:**
   - I enjoy learning and collaborating with others on technical challenges to build various software solutions.
   - Currently working on machine learning projects in the healthcare field.

 - 🤝 **Looking for opportunities:**
-  - Actively seeking software engineering/data science internships for the upcoming summer.
+  - Actively seeking software engineering/data science internships for the upcoming summer and/or.
-  - Looking for co-op positions for the fall season.

 ---